Teaching about Prayer

 an article by (Rev.) Neil MacQueen, Sunday Software

-Suffice to say that “prayer” is a topic and habit that deserves a church’s full attention at every level of its life and program.
-This article addresses some key issues and shares some techniques particular to prayer in the Sunday School classroom.
+“Prayer” is a topic and practice that deserves a church’s full attention at every level of its life and program.
+This article addresses some key issues and shares MANY techniques particular to prayer in the Sunday School classroom.

 Prayer Goals for Sunday School: